 Immunization, one of the most cost-effective public health interventions, has been protecting children everywhere against common yet potentially life-threatening diseases over the past two centuries.
-In Eastern and Southern Africa (ESA), immunization has long been a standard healthcare service in all countries, and enormous progress has been achieved.
+In Eastern and Southern Africa, immunization has long been a standard health care service in all countries, and enormous progress has been achieved.

-The vaccines under the current routine immunization programmes protect children against a wide range of common childhood diseases, including tuberculosis (BCG), diphtheria, tetanus and whooping cough (jointly referred to as DTP), polio, measles, hepatitis b (HepB) and meningitis (Hib).
-Regional coverage for each of the vaccines is above 70 per cent, with many countries achieving 90 per cent of coverage for DTP3 .
+The vaccines under the current routine immunization programmes protect children against a wide range of common childhood diseases, including tuberculosis (BCG), diphtheria, pertussis (whooping cough) and tetanus (jointly referred to as DPT), polio, measles, hepatitis b (HepB) and meningitis (Hib).
+Regional coverage for each of the vaccines is above 70 per cent, with some countries achieving 90 per cent of coverage for DPT3 .

 In recent years, new vaccines have been introduced to ESA and developing countries around the world to protect children from pneumonia (PCV) and diarrhoea (rotavirus vaccine), two of the biggest child killers, and the human papillomavirus (HPV).

 Still, many children are not reached, particularly those from the most marginalized and excluded communities.
-In 2011, out of the 11 million children under the age of one covered under routine immunization in all 21 ESA countries (excluding Ethiopia and South Sudan, due to lack of data), 15 per cent, or 1.7 million, were left unprotected.
+In 2012, out of the 14.3 million children under the age of one covered under routine immunization in all 21 ESA countries, 13 per cent, or 1.8 million, were left unprotected.
 Most of these children were from rural and remote areas, as well as from urban slums.
 Children affected by conflict, and those whose families and communities refused to have them immunized, were also part of that group.
-Nearly 90 per cent of all un-immunized children live in eight countries – Angola, Kenya, Mozambique, Somalia, South Africa, Uganda, Tanzania and Zambia.
+Nearly 90 per cent of all un-immunized children lived in nine countries –Angola, Ethiopia, Kenya, Madagascar, Somalia, South Sudan, Tanzania, Uganda and Zambia.

 UNICEF in action